seanpm2001/genymotion-saas-github-action/README.md

 ## Inputs

-- `api_token` {string} {required} EAPI Token to authenticate to your Genymotion Cloud SaaS account.
+- `api_token` {string} {required} API Token to authenticate to your Genymotion Cloud SaaS account.
 If you don't have an account please register on [https://cloud.geny.io](https://cloud.geny.io/?&utm_source=web-referral&utm_medium=docs&utm_campaign=githubactions&utm_content=signup) and create an [API Token](https://cloud.geny.io/api). `GMSAAS_APITOKEN` should be stored as a [GitHub secret](https://docs.github.com/en/actions/reference/encrypted-secrets#creating-encrypted-secrets-for-an-organization) and passed as in the example below. **Never** store your `GMSAAS_APITOKEN` as plain text in your YAML workflow.
 - `gmsaas_version` {string} {optional} Install a specific version of gmsaas (not recommended).
 Defaults to the latest version if not specified.
 - `recipe_uuid` {string} {optional} Recipe UUID is the identifier used when starting an instance; it can be retrieved using `gmsaas recipes list`,